2006 Pacific typhoon season: Typhoon Chanchu (Caloy)

 On May 8, the JMA started to track a tropical depression about 175 km northeast of Palau, and later the JTWC followed suit giving the designation of 02W.
 By the next day, 02W had intensified into a tropical storm, with the JMA naming it Chanchu.
 The PAGASA had also declared that Chanchu had entered their area, giving the local name Caloy.
 Chanchu reached typhoon intensity and made its first landfall over in Samar on May 11, and several hours later, it struck Mindoro at Category 2 typhoon intensity.
 As Chanchu emerged to the South China Sea, and moved northward, the storm explosively intensified into a Category 4 typhoon and reached peak intensity with 10-minute sustained winds of 175 km/h on May 15.
-By May 17, Chanchu rapidly weakened into a severe tropical storm as it made its landfall over in Shantou, Guandong.
-Both the JMA and the JTWC issued its final advisory on May 18 as it became extratropical.
+By May 17, Chanchu rapidly weakened, becoming a severe tropical storm as it made its landfall over in Shantou, Guandong.
+Both the JMA and the JTWC would issue its final advisories on May 18 as it became extratropical.

 In the Philippines, the storm caused 41 deaths and a total of ₱117.6 million (US$2.15 million) in damage.
 Though Chanchu didn't made landfall over in Vietnam, several ships sunk and were lost.
 A total of 18 people, who are fishermen, were dead.
 Chanchu is also the most intense typhoon on Hong Kong Observatory's record to enter the South China Sea in May.
 Chanchu necessitated the Strong Wind Signal no. 3 in both Hong Kong and Macau.
 In Hong Kong, the Gale force signal 8 should have been hoisted for at least 10 hours as sustained gales were affecting the Eastern part of the territory, where the hourly mean wind reached 83 km/h, with gust reaching over 100 km/h in some areas.
 Overall damage in China was at ¥7 billion (US$872 million).

 Tropical Storm Jelawat (Domeng)

 On June 24, the JMA started to track a weak tropical depression located to the southeast of Samar, Visayas.
-After crossing the archipelago, as it emerged to the South China Sea on June 26, the PAGASA named it Domeng while the JTWC had started issuing advisories with the designation of 03W.
+After crossing the archipelago and emerging into the South China Sea on June 26, PAGASA named it Domeng while the JTWC had started issuing advisories with the designation of 03W.
 Moving northwestward, 03W had entered in an area of favorable environments and intensified into a tropical storm, with the naming of Jelawat on June 27.
 Jelawat made landfall over Southern China and fully dissipated inland on June 29.

 The storm dropped heavy rainfall across southern China and Haikou recorded a rainfall of 309.7 mm during the storm passage.
 A total of 8.6 in rain fell in 16 hours in Kampung Bundu, Malaysia.
 The rainfall killed seven people and left one missing.
 The flooding from Jelawat ruined 200 square kilometres of farmland and destroyed 190 houses.